-A Speedway monitor is basically an API test that hits your API on a regular schedule.
-It can be a single request, or multiple requests chained together.
-It's kind of like an API regression test that runs live in production or a test environment, hitting your API with test traffic.
+A Speedway monitor is basically a test script that is run by Protocol Bots or Browser Bots, to test your site on a regular schedule.
+It can be a single action, or multiple steps chained together.
+Think of it like a scheduled regression test that runs against your production or test environment, hitting your site with real traffic.

-If any operation fails, or doesn't satisfy your custom validation, Speedway will mark that monitor as FAILING and notify you and your team immediately.
+If any operation fails, or doesn’t satisfy your custom validation criteria, Speedway will mark that monitor as FAILING and notify you and your team immediately.

-When you're ready to create your first monitor, go to your Speedway dashboard and hit the big button that says Add Monitor.
+When you’re ready to create your first monitor, just head over to your Speedway dashboard.

 After you configure your monitor with one or more steps, you can designate a scheduled interval for Speedway to run it.
 The interval can range anywhere from every minute to every 24 hours (some of the more frequent intervals require a paid plan).

-It's generally a good idea to run your monitors frequently, so you can find out about problems as soon as possible, but for quieter or less important APIs, less frequent monitoring might be fine.
+It’s generally a good idea to run your monitors frequently, so you can find out about problems as soon as possible, but for quieter sites or less important features, infrequent monitoring might be fine.

-You can specify one or more locations from which your monitor traffic will originate.
+You can specify one or more monitoring locations for each monitor.
+Your bots will run in these regions.
 With basic plans, you may be limited to a single location per monitor.
 With paid plans, you can select multiple locations per monitor.

 When you select multiple locations, your monitor will run from all selected locations with each cycle.
 That means if you tell Speedway to run your monitor every 5 minutes, but select 3 locations, it will actually run 3 times every 5 minutes: once from each monitoring location.

-You can toggle a monitor between active and inactive.
+You can toggle a monitor between active and inactive states.
 When it is active, the monitor will run according to schedule.
-When it is inactive, Speedway will not run it, but you can still run it manually with the Play button.
+When it is inactive, Speedway will not run it, but you can still run the script manually with the Play button.

-Sometimes, when you know one of your API endpoints has changed and you haven't had a chance to update its monitor yet, you may want to temporarily turn off that monitor to spare your team the unnecessary alerts.
+Sometimes, when you know something on your site has changed and you haven’t had a chance to update its monitor yet, you may need to turn off that monitor for a while to spare your team the unnecessary alerts.